Report a food safety issue.

 The health department has not disclosed the identity of the distributing vendor.
 Possible symptoms caused by these pathogens include diarrhea, cramping, abdominal pain, fever, and in severe cases with Campylobacter, or E. Coli can lead to more serious blood infections.

-The stringent investigation by Wyoming's Public Health Division traced back the source to the consumption of raw milk or raw milk products.
-The survey was facilitated through an email survey sent out to 61 households, with roughly a third responding, according to Kim Deti, a public information officer with Wyoming Department of Health.
+The investigation by Wyoming's Public Health Division traced back the source to the consumption of raw milk or raw milk products.

-As part of an authoritative public health advisory, consumers are reminded that consuming raw milk and raw milk products carries an inherent risk of E. coli and campylobacter illness.
-The health department is working closely with the seller and producer to mitigate further spread of illness and has affirmed their cooperation in all related health proceedings.
+As part of a public health advisory, consumers are reminded that consuming raw milk and raw milk products carries an inherent risk of E. coli and campylobacter illness.
+The health department is working with the seller and producer to mitigate further spread of illness and has affirmed their cooperation in all related health proceedings.

 user-mvzh3683